tcvg86/handoff/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Flask
-In case you lose your mind... you need to clear you cookies and refresh so that this works... otherwise, you're going to have a bunch of CORS issues you don't want to deal with.
+If you start Flask and you keep getting a CORS error, you need to clear you cookies and perform a hard refresh in your browser so that this works... otherwise, you're going to run into CORS issues that will make you scream.

 ## Secrets
 You need to create a secrets file on your own to include your DB creds.
-Look at me go...
+You can also do whatever you want to do to make this better.
+This isn't a real project, just something to do to keep the mind sharp.